HugoFRN/separate_shapefile/README.md

 ## separate_shapefile

-Script used to separate the LPIS shapefile into shapfile of the same crop type for the Perceptive Sentinel project.
+Script used to separate a LPIS shapefile into shapefiles of the same crop types for the Perceptive Sentinel project.

 ### Requirements: